Bastow2000/Assessment_3_FM_Synth/README.md

 <img width="469" alt="image" src="https://github.com/Bastow2000/Assessment_3_FM_Synth/assets/77554338/716c4695-ff63-444a-802a-a0d066777ccc">

-We now have the main building blocks for my synthesiser, in figure 5 you can see what the wave form looks like with different amounts of modulators.
+We now have the main building blocks for my synthesiser, in the image below you can see what the wave form looks like with different amounts of modulators.

 <img width="667" alt="image" src="https://github.com/Bastow2000/Assessment_3_FM_Synth/assets/77554338/bd713751-7a86-4a95-b4e3-3bccb4727c9a">